igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 of the traffic flow.

 Note that packet reordering can cause spurious edges that require heuristics to correct.
-The spin bit performance deteriorates as soon as network impairments arise as explained in {{delaybit}}.
+The Spin bit performance deteriorates as soon as network impairments arise as explained in {{delaybit}}.

 ## Delay Bit {#delaybit}

-The delay bit has been designed to overcome accuracy limitations experienced by the spin bit under difficult network conditions:
+The Delay bit has been designed to overcome accuracy limitations experienced by the Spin bit under difficult network conditions:

 * packet reordering leads to generation of spurious edges and errors in delay estimation;